 Estimated stop time including a tour of the turtle hospital: 3 hours

-However, the fact is that the Overseas Highway can get very crowded, with the traffic sometimes dropping to a snail's pace.
-Generally, the slowest part will be getting out of Miami, where the rush hour runs from approximately 7 am to 9.30 am; on weekends, it will be easier to get out of the city but the Keys themselves will be busier.
+The Overseas Highway can get very crowded, with the traffic sometimes dropping to a snail's pace.
+Generally, the slowest part will be getting out of Miami, where the rush hour runs from approximately 7 am to 9.30am; on weekends, it will be easier to get out of the city but the Keys themselves will be busier.

 If you can, we suggest choosing a weekday but getting on the road super early so that by the time rush hour hits you're already safely on a beach.